lulf/seedwing-benchmarks/README.md

 The following metrics are collected for each test case

 * Evaluation latency - the time to evaluate the policy
-* CPU utilization - how efficient the evaluation is
+* (TODO) CPU utilization - how efficient the evaluation is
-* Memory utilization - memory consumption for running the test
+* (TODO) Memory utilization - memory consumption for running the test

 ## Running